Skip to main content

 • Optionally, add attachment templates:

-• These are additional data documents that can be submitted as part of the same form session.
+• These are additional records that can be submitted as part of the same form session.

 • For each attachment template, you can define: